Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 Fulfillment by Amazon (FBA)

-You send inventory to an Amazon Fulfillment Center (FC) and it ships products and manages returns from customers.
-You control how much inventory to send to FCs and you pay storage fees for the product in addition to a fulfillment fee for every unit sold to customers.
+You send inventory to an Amazon warehouse, known as an Amazon Fulfillment Center (FC), and it ships products and manages returns from customers.
+You control inventory levels and you pay storage fees for the product, in addition to a fulfillment fee for every unit sold to customers.
 Keep in mind you still own the inventory until a customer receives it.

 In this model, Amazon handles payment from the customer and pays you every two weeks.
 You get access to Amazon’s customer service team that handles questions, returns, and refunds.
 You’ll also get access to Amazon Prime and Free Super Saver Shipping to scale your business.